ncsa/psync/README.md

 1. Stop psyncd services (on workers)
   1. `/path/to/psync/bin/workers_shutdown`
-  * Note: can also use `/path/to/psync/bin/psyncd stop` on each worker node, but using `workers_shutdown` is usually easier and faster.
+  * Note: can also use `/path/to/psync/bin/psyncd stop` on each worker node, but using `workers_shutdown` is usually easier, faster and safer.
 2. Stop redis service
   1. Login to the machine that is running redis
   2. `/path/to/psync/bin/redis_psync stop`